 2 teaspoons of Garlic

-1 tablespoon of Aji amarillo
+1 tablespoon of Yellow chili pepper

-1 Handful of red pepper (for dressing)
+1 A handful of red pepper (for the dressing)

 1 cup of Chopped cilantro